Cycling at the 2004 Summer Olympics – Women's individual road race

-The women's road race at the 2004 Summer Olympics (Cycling):
+The women's road race was one of the cycling events at the 2004 Summer Olympics in Athens, Greece.
+It took place on 15 August 2004, featuring 67 women from 27 countries.

+Race

 The peloton finally split on the penultimate lap, with a small group going clear that contained a number of the favourites, and two Australian cyclists, Sara Carrigan and Oenene Wood.
 When Carrigan broke from this group on the final lap, only Judith Arndt was able or willing to chase her down, and the pair stayed clear until the end, Carrigan out sprinting Arndt for the line.
 Russian sprinter Olga Slyusareva won the chase for bronze ahead of Wood and Nicole Cooke of Britain, who had had to work hard to catch up with the chasing group after hitting a barrier on the final lap.

 The 2000 Olympic champion, Leontien Zijlaard-van Moorsel of the Netherlands clipped another rider and crashed out on the penultimate lap.